 IASK (Information, Advice and Support Kent) is the free, impartial SEND service funded by Kent County Council but independent from it.
 They will help you at every stage — from wording your request letter to preparing for tribunal.

-Parents in Kent have strong legal rights at every stage.
-If Kent refuses assessment, issues an inadequate plan, or names an inappropriate school, you can:
+Parents have strong legal rights at every stage.
+If an assessment is refused, the plan doesn't reflect your child's needs, or an inappropriate school is named, you can:

 Get legal advice before appealing.
 EHCP solicitors in Kent can provide paid-for representation.
 Free support comes from IPSEA, IASK, and SOS!SEN.